We see it all over the place – “Commission-free trading”. But is there really such a thing as a free lunch? Clearly, the answer is – No.

 - charging commission

-- charging users for processing deposits or withdrawals of funds (either crypto or dollars)
+- charging users for processing deposits or withdrawals of funds (crypto or dollars)

 - getting volume-based kick-backs from liquidity providers

-All these models can be used either alone, in combinations or simultaneously – this is why you see different published fees and costs for trading cryptocurrency – our prices are built into the trade using the spread.
+All these models can be used individually, in combinations or simultaneously – this is why you see different published fees and costs for trading cryptocurrency – our prices are built into the trade using the spread.

 When you place a trade order on the Coinberry platform an order preview will show the included fee prior to confirming.